ibm-cloud-docs/satellite/monitor.md

 #### Location latency
 {: #ibm_satellite_link_location_rtt_second}

-The total round trip time of data in milliseconds for the location.
+The total round-trip time (RTT) of data in milliseconds for the location.
+RTT measures the time a data packet takes to travel from the location to {{site.data.keyword.cloud_notm}} and back.

 | Metadata | Description |
 |----------|-------------|